stevenctl/blog/content/tech/chinese_app/index.md

 The SRS itself is a pretty basic [Leitner system](https://en.wikipedia.org/wiki/Leitner_system).
-There's actually very little interesting techincal stuff going on here.
+There's actually very little interesting technical stuff going on here.
 The interface on top of it is what I find more useful than others' systems; but it's still very, very simple.

 {{< gallery >}}